 The mixer is simplicity itself – two lines with gain/hi/mid/lo and a crossfader.
-Crossfader curve can only be adjusted in software, and there are no filters per channel like with the S4, which is no big deal because you can assign one of the effects as a filter anyway if you wish, or use a tweak in the preferences that makes the gain controls function as such.
+Crossfader curve can only be adjusted in software, and there are no filters per channel like with the S4, which is no big deal because you can assign one of the effects as a filter anyway if you wish, or use a tweak in the preferences that make the gain controls function as such.

-The master level is top middle, but the booth level is tucked round the back, along with the microphone levels.
+The master level is top middle, but the booth level is tucked around the back, along with the microphone levels.
 A small “mic engage” button on the front turns the mic on and off, and a small microphone light in the middle of the mixer indicates how this is set.